The Silos, Montana

 The Silos is a census-designated place (CDP) in Broadwater County, Montana, United States.
 The population was 506 at the 2010 census.

 Geography

 The Silos is located along the west shore of Canyon Ferry Lake, a reservoir on the Missouri River.
 U.S. 12/287 runs through the CDP, leading 5 mi southeast to Townsend, the Broadwater County seat, and 28 mi northwest to Helena, the state capital.

 According to the United States Census Bureau, the CDP has a total area of 13.3 sqkm, all land.

 Demographics

+Education

+It is within the Townsend K-12 Schools school district.